-Since it was first released in September the new Apple Watch Series 4 has been primarily marketed as an innovative wearable medical device.
+Since its initial release in September, the new Apple Watch Series 4 has been primarily marketed as an innovative wearable medical device.

-Many have praised the updated device as a great leap forward for wearable technology.
-However, the digital health world has received the product with mixed responses.
+Many have praised the updated device as a great leap forward for wearable technology, yet the digital health world has received the product with mixed responses.

 New features of the Apple Watch provides users with several health-monitoring capabilities including an FDA approved electrocardiogram (ECG) monitoring app, heart-rate monitoring alerts, and a motion sensor that can alert authorities and emergency contacts after a dangerous fall.
 FDA Commissioner, Dr. Scott Gottleib assured the public that the FDA had worked alongside Apple to develop new features, stating: “The F.D.A. worked closely with the company as they developed and tested these software products, which may help millions of users identify health concerns more quickly.”